North Korean cult of personality

 The cult of personality surrounding the Kim family has existed in North Korea for decades and can be found in many examples of North Korean culture.
 Although not acknowledged by the North Korean government, many defectors and Western visitors state there are often stiff penalties for those who criticize or do not show "proper" respect for the former leaders of the country, Kim Il Sung and Kim Jong Il, officially referred to as "eternal leaders of Korea".
 The personality cult began soon after Kim Il Sung took power in 1948, and was greatly expanded after his death in 1994.

 While other countries have had cults of personality to various degrees, the pervasiveness and extreme nature of North Korea's personality cult surpasses that of both its original influences, Joseph Stalin and Mao Zedong.
 The cult is also marked by the intensity of the people's feelings for and devotion to their leaders, and the key role played by a Confucianized ideology of familism both in maintaining the cult and thereby in sustaining the regime itself.
 The North Korean cult of personality is a large part of Juche, the official ideology of the country.
+It is considered to be the world's only active imperial cult.